 Assistant Cheer Coach

-Hall is a graduate of the Austintown Fitch High School, where she cheered and ran track as well.
+Ashley is a graduate of the Austintown Fitch High School, where she cheered and ran track as well.
 In addition, she also cheered competitively with Dream Team All-Stars of Niles, OH.
 She started her coaching career there as well.
-Hall has continued to broaden her coaching career as an assistant coach of four years at Orange High School currently as well.
-Hall is presently working at a MetroHealth Hospital as an Human Resource Information Systems Specialist and looking to start a career in Management.
-Ashley is AACCA certified and has USASF credentials as well.
+Her extensive background in all-star and sideline cheerleading has brought experience into all aspects of our program, including stunting, tumbling and game day performance.
+Outside of NDC, Ashley also spends her time serving as an assistant coach of five years at Orange High School where she has developed the passion for providing the fundamentals of cheer to young adults ages 15-18 and serves also as a mentor.
+She has carried on her career at Notre Dame as Head Coach and plans to continue helping the program to grow and reach new heights.
+Ashley is presently working at a MetroHealth Hospital as a Human Resource Information Systems (HRIS) Specialist and looking to start a career in Management.

 Jazz Combo Director, Adjunct Faculty